Steven-Comayagua/Surveillance-Drone-Prototype/README.md

 ### OptiTrack Setup Guide

-Follow these instructions to set up OptiTrack, calibrate the cameras, create a rigid body, and stream the data.

 ### Step 1: Install OptiTrack Motive
 1. Visit the [OptiTrack Motive Download Page](https://optitrack.com/software/motive/) and download the latest version of Motive.
 2. Run the installer and follow the prompts to install Motive on your computer.
 3. Once the installation is complete, launch Motive.

 ### Step 2: Calibrate the Cameras
 1. **Setup the Calibration Environment**
    - Ensure that all OptiTrack cameras are positioned securely and connected to the system.
    - Open Motive and select the **Calibration** tab.